 Grilled Sriracha Hot Wings

 These grilled wings are coated in a Sriracha-based sauce made with soy sauce and vinegar and sweetened with honey.
 We also add butter to replicate that Buffalo sauce richness.
 We apply the sauce twice, using some as a glaze and the rest after the wings come off the grill.

 Spicy Cumin Wings

 New York City's Xi'an Famous Foods is, well, famous for its spicy cumin lamb noodles.
-The combination of cumin and what many people consider are more typical Chinese flavors works incredibly well, so we borrow it for these wings.
+The combination of cumin and what many people consider are more typical Chinese flavors works incredibly well and served as the inspiration for these wings.
 We rub them with cumin, Sichuan peppercorns, salt, and baking powder, and then glaze them with soy sauce, sherry, rice vinegar, garlic, and red pepper flakes as they cook.

 Sticky, sweet, smoky, and tangy—you can't ask for much else from a chicken wing.
 The wings spend a little time in a flavor-packed sauce made up of pineapple juice, soy sauce, light brown sugar, chicken stock, ginger, and garlic, with a little bit of sriracha added for good, spicy measure.
 Once they're done marinating, we throw them on the cool side of the grill and baste them every once in a while with some of the reserved sauce.
 You may think the grilled pineapple is optional (and, sure, that's what the recipe says), but it really is the perfect accompaniment.

 Marinating wings before grilling lets you add flavor and makes them extra juicy.
-This spicy Chinese-style marinade is made with Shaoxing wine, black pepper, soy sauce, fish sauce, sugar, granulated garlic, and chili peppers.
-The recipe calls for a formidable 15 chilies, but you can use as few as five if you don't want quite so much heat.
+This spicy Chinese-style marinade is made with Shaoxing wine, black pepper, soy sauce, fish sauce, sugar, granulated garlic, and chile peppers.
+The recipe calls for a formidable 15 chiles, but you can use as few as five if you don't want quite so much heat.